sagesteppe/QGIS_Lesson/README.md

 We will style these data now quickly.
 Because well, they are uninformative, and data which are uninformative are not worth much.
 We will load some pre-loading styles I came up with using [Colorbrewer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3), hopefully they look okay.
 Right click on the top-most species occurrence record and select **'Properties'** and then **Style >> Load Style**, now navigate to the **qml_styles** directory, and select the **Occurrences.qml** file.
 Now **Apply** and **OK** this selection.

+For the 2024 data, 'Occurrences' is still the name for the occurrence point data, and 'SDM-Pred' is the name for the species distribution data which you have been sent.

 https://user-images.githubusercontent.com/62572330/231844207-5b512126-f423-47ec-b8c3-782cdec1daa0.mp4

 You might not even be able to see what we did there...
 Let's turn of all of the records in our **Occurrence** group really quick.
 Right click on the group, and select **Uncheck and all it's children**, now just check the little cell next to the record you added the stylings to, maybe *Achnatherum lemmonii*, OK see what we did?
 If not you might need to **Right Click >> Zoom to layer**; now you should be focused on these records.
 Keep in mind for you field offices there could only be 1 record!